 Limitations

-- No free plan — only a 30-day trial — which makes it harder to evaluate the platform thoroughly before committing.
+- Trial-only access: There’s no free plan beyond the 30-day trial, making it harder to test the platform fully before committing.

 Mailjet vs. Constant Contact